benjaminparry/benjaminparry.github.io/_posts/thoughts/2019-04-20-omni-cancel.md

 ---
-category: thoughts
+type: post
 title: Omni-cancel
 date: 2019-04-20 09:03:16
+categories: thoughts
+tags: [omnichannel, automation]
 posse: 🤔 I’ve just been told about of a great experience using a taxi service telephone channel
-tags: [omnichannel, automation]
 published: true
 ---